andreabbondanza/RESTClient/README.md

 ## Note
 You can recompile the .NETStandard version with the .NET target you want.
 Be careful about the 1.6 target, for a roslyn bug you'll not be able to compile.

+## NuGet
+You can find it on nuget with the name [DewRESTClient](https://www.nuget.org/packages/DewRESTClientStandard/)

 ## About
 [Andrea Vincenzo Abbondanza](http://www.andrewdev.eu)